DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Practical issues did not keep tenants-to-be from starting to make use of the building.
-In June 2007, the top floor was used for the rehearsal of a theater performance by theatre group Opium voor het Volk [Opium for the People]*.* The space used to be the staff restaurant of De Volkskrant and would later turn into the popular spot Canvas.
+In June 2007, the top floor was used for the rehearsal of a theater performance by theatre group Opium voor het Volk [Opium for the People].
+The space used to be the staff restaurant of De Volkskrant and would later turn into the popular spot Canvas.
 But at this point, not many things had changed since the journalists had moved out.
 ‘Even those small containers you keep the sandwich meats in were still there’, one of the audience members recalled.

-![Figure 3.
-The staff restaurant on the top floor as photographed during one of Urban Resort's exploratory visits to the building in 2007.](media/image5.png)

 Nevertheless, many organizational issues were pending.
 The two main issues were the lack of manpower on the side of Urban Resort and the